 1. PurseN Tiara Small Weekender Jewelry Case

 Tangled necklaces are the worst (with bent earring backs coming in at a close second).
 This jewelry case from PurseN can help your mom avoid both.
 It’s measures in at 4″ x 4.5″ x 3″ so it’s easy pack-able, but has a ton of removable clear pouches and pockets to accommodate all of your jewelry.
-Watch this video to see how it works.
-PurseN also comes in a ton of different colors and sizes to match your luggage or style.
+Better yet, why not fill it with some jewelry?
+Imagine the surprise on your mom’s face after opening this case to find a stunning emerald necklace inside!
+If you want to check out some beautiful gemstone jewelry then you can visit Haruni here ..
+Then watch this video to see how PurseN works.
+It also comes in a ton of different colors and sizes to match your luggage or style.

 Starting at $44 at Amazon.com.